SPUR-TECH/uriskitchen/README.md

 - I made sure that all buttons to delete item and any other buttons are removed in the success page.
 - I deployed the site early so I could physically check the media query has been coded correctly to have the responsive ability required.
 - I then ask friends and family to use the site with no instruction to see from a different perspective and ideas from real people for bug hunting and improvements.
-- Tests were made to ensure the role based user could add, delete or update the admin page successfully.
+- Tests were made to ensure the role based user could add, delete or update the menus, users  and comments in the admin page successfully.
 - Tests were also made to ensure the user could add, delete or update their comments successfully and not access any other comments made by others.
+- I tested the responsiveness through all screen sizes.
 - I then tested the site on Safari, Firefox and Chrome to make sure all was working correctly.

 - Testing sites accessability on https://wave.webaim.org/